 Most commonly, that critical nutrient is vitamin C, a deficiency of which causes scurvy, a bleeding disease.
 Blood vessels disintegrate when the collagen in the blood vessels are not repaired/replaced due to the deficiency, causing scurvy.

 The difference between scurvy and chronic scurvy is merely how quickly the disease develops.
 Scurvy results from getting almost no vitamin C for several months.
 Chronic scurvy results from getting insufficient amounts of vitamin C for years or, more likely, decades.
+The slower progression allows the body to mount a secondary response.

 Your Body’s Plan B